inveniosoftware/docs-invenio-rdm/docs/maintenance/newcomers.md

 Invenio has four principal architects.
 All architects have:

-1. previously designed and built at least one larger repository from scratch.
+1. Previously designed and built at least one larger repository from scratch.
-2. large knowledge of the existing codebase and vision of the project.
+2. Large knowledge of the existing codebase and vision of the project.

 Architects are there to help you succeed in contributing, but also have a final say on all design choices made in Invenio (this is to ensure a coherent product and coherent decisions).